RobTillaart/PIR8575/README.md

 **Experimental**

-The library gives control over 16 parallel PIR devices over I2C.
+The library gives control over up to 16 parallel working PIR devices over I2C.

 The library is not tested with hardware yet.

-The library is based upon the PCF8575 and is expected to work to some extend with the PCF8574
+The library is based upon the well tested PCF8575 library (stripped version) and is expected to work to some extend with the PCF8574. (to be verified).

+To connect the PIR units one has to connect a separate power supply as these cannot be powered by a typical microprocessor.

 Base address = 0x20 + 0..7 depending on address pins A0..A2.

 ### Interrupts intro

-The PIR8575 has an interrupt output line (INT) to notify an MCU that one of the input lines has changed.
+The PIR8575 (PCF8575) has an interrupt output line (INT) to notify an MCU that one of the input lines has changed status
 This can be used to prevent active polling of the PCF8575, which can be more efficient.

-See datasheet for details.
+See datasheet PCF8575 for details.

 ### Related